bill-mca/cybernetic-stream-table/task-list.md

 - Took a set of test photos to do computer vision on
 - Bodgeyed up a pole mount for the RPi that allows it to see the whole table.

+### 21st of May
+- Did 3.5 hrs
+- Wrote a python scipt that takes an image and returns the number of yellow objects in frame

+- Test sticking wood to stainless steel with silastic

 ## Future (what I'm aiming to do when)

-### 21st of May
-- Aim to do 8 hrs
-- Test sticking wood to stainless steel with silastic.
-- Write some computer vision code.

 ### 22nd of May
 - Aim to do 9 hrs